data-with-shobhit/Max-Life-Health-Insurance-cross-sell-prediction---Classification/README.md

-# Health Insurance Cross-Sell Prediction Project
+# Max Life Health Insurance Cross-Sell Prediction Project

 ## **Overview**
 This repository includes the code and documentation for a data science project focused on predicting customer interest in cross-selling vehicle insurance within a health insurance company.